devcontainers/spec/proposals/devcontainer-templates.md

   1. Either [create a codespace for your repository](https://aka.ms/ghcs-open-codespace) or [set up your local machine](https://aka.ms/vscode-remote/containers/getting-started) for use with the Remote - Containers extension, start VS Code, and open your project folder.
   2. Press <kbd>F1</kbd>, and select the **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
   3. Pick one of the recommended Templates from the list or select **Show All Templates...** to see all of them.
 You may need to choose the **From a predefined container configuration Template...** option if your project has an existing Dockerfile or Docker Compose file.
 Answer any questions that appear.
   4. See the Template's `README` for configuration options.
-A link is available in the `.devcontainer/devcontainer.json` file added to your folder.
   5. Run **Remote-Containers: Reopen in Container** to use it locally, or **Codespaces: Rebuild Container** from within a codespace.

 ### Referencing a Template

-The `id` format (`<oci-registry>/<namespace>/<template>[:<semantic-version>]`) dictates how a [supporting tool](#template-supporting-tools-and-services) will locate and download a given Template from an OCI registry.
+The `id` format (`<oci-registry>/<namespace>/<template>[:latest]`) dictates how a [supporting tool](#template-supporting-tools-and-services) will locate and download a given Template from an OCI registry (For example - `ghcr.io/user/repo/go:latest`).
 The registry must implement the [OCI Artifact Distribution Specification](https://github.com/opencontainers/distribution-spec).
 Some implementors can be [found here](https://oras.land/implementors/).
-For example.

-- `ghcr.io/user/repo/go`
-- `ghcr.io/user/repo/go:1`
-- `ghcr.io/user/repo/go:latest`

 ## Versioning

-Each Template is individually [versioned according to the semver specification](https://semver.org/).
-The `version` property in the respective `devcontainer-template.json` file is updated to increment the Template's version.

-Tooling that handles releasing Templates will not republish Templates if that exact version has already been published; however, tooling must republish major and minor versions in accordance with the semver specification.
+Each Template is published with only the `latest` tag.
+Tooling that handles releasing Templates will republish the `latest` tag every time a new release is created.

 ## Release